Utsav02/Quarantime-Arrival-System/README.md

 - retrieve total number of international arrival
 - total number of arrivals
 - retrieve names of students with positive test report
+- save details of students entered
+- load previously saved details of students and add more to the same file

 :